How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Pros:

-- Often free to employee
+- Free to employee

 - Tailored to your specific job role